N\"other Currents, Black Hole Entropy Universality and CFT Duality in Conformal Weyl Gravity: Introduction

 The diffeomorphism and conformal factor which maps \eqref{eq:my1stsol} to conformal flatness is given by:

 As mentioned earlier, there has been recent interest in black hole holography and CWG.
 Specifically, and for a non-zero result, the entropy for spherical black holes:

-that are CWG vacuum solutions and not conformally flat were studied from the holographic perspective via the N\"other current method \cite{Majhi:2012nq,Majhi:2011ws,Majhi:2012tf,Ashworth:1998uj} in \cite{Li:2015mda} and shown to agree with the Wald entropy \eqref{eq:CWGWEnt}.
+that are CWG vacuum solutions and not conformally flat were studied from the holographic perspective via the N\"other current method \cite{Majhi:2012nq,Majhi:2011ws,Majhi:2012tf,Ashworth:1998uj} in Ref.~\refcite{Li:2015mda} and shown to agree with the Wald entropy \eqref{eq:CWGWEnt}.
 In particular, for this case the result obtained was:

 where $r_+$ is the horizon radius of \eqref{eq:SphSymBH} and $A$ its horizon area.
 Our goal will be to add to the above examples by studying the holographic $CFT$ duals of some additional black holes that arise within the solution space of CWG.
-We will do this by first computing black hole entropy, employing and extending the N\"other current method to previously unexplored spacetimes within this paradigm, and comparing our results to the Wald entropy \eqref{eq:CWGWEnt}.
-Finally we comment on the possible construction of suitable two dimensional $CFT$s that would be holographically dual to our chosen black hole examples of CWG within an $AdS_2/CFT_1$ correspondence.
-We end with a discussion of our results and outlook for future directions.